Lspekterman/laurencespekterman.github.io/README.md

 Summary

 ## About
-Currently seeking a position as a consultant in a collaborative, fast-paced, and challenging environment.
+Currently seeking a position in data analytics for a collaborative, fast-paced, and challenging environment.
 I like solving problems using a data driven approach.

 I earned my MBA with a focus in Data Analytics at The Yale School of Management in May 2024.
 I earned my MS Ed in Education Science from Johns Hopkins.
 I also have a BA from the University of Maryland, College Park.